Michael Vick: State prosecution and sentencing

 Separate Virginia charges against all four defendants in the dog-fighting case were brought following indictments by the Surry County grand jury when it met on September 25, 2007.
 The principal evidence considered was sworn statements of the defendants during their plea agreement process before the federal court.
 Vick was charged with two class-6 felonies, which each carried a maximum penalty of five years' imprisonment.

 Citing the high costs and transportation logistics of proceeding while Vick was still in federal prison, state prosecutor Gerald Poindexter decided to postpone Vick's trial in Surry County Circuit Court until after Vick's release from federal custody.
 Vick's attorneys sought to resolve the state charges sooner.
-On October 14, 2008, Vick attorney Lawrence Woodward filed a motion to enter a plea via two-way electronic video with the Surry County Courts.
+On October 14, 2008, Vick's attorney Lawrence Woodward filed a motion to enter a plea via two-way electronic video with the Surry County Courts.
 Vick planned to plead guilty to state charges in an effort to get early release from federal prison and enter a halfway house.
 The request for a trial without Vick physically present was denied, but Poindexter agreed to hold the state trial while Vick was still in federal custody if Vick bore the costs of his transportation to Virginia and related expenses.

 Vick was transported to Virginia in November 2008 to face the state charges.
 He appeared before the Surry County Circuit Court on November 25 at a session held in neighboring Sussex County because the Surry court building was undergoing renovation.
 He submitted a guilty plea to a single Virginia felony charge for dog fighting, receiving a 3-year prison sentence suspended on condition of good behavior, and a $2,500 fine.
 In return for the plea agreement, the other charge was dropped.
 Michael Dwayne Vick, Federal Bureau of Prisons (BOP) ID# 33765-183, was released on July 20, 2009.

 Political activity

-Vick has lobbied for H.R.
-2492, the Animal Fighting Spectator Prohibition Act, which would establish federal misdemeanor penalties for spectators of illegal animal fighting and make it a felony for adults to bring children to fights.
+In 2011, Vick lobbied for H.R.
+2492, the Animal Fighting Spectator Prohibition Act, which would have established federal misdemeanor penalties for spectators of illegal animal fighting and made it a felony for adults to bring children to fights.